 AE3770 or ENGR490.
 AE3770 replaces a required course in the Architectural Engineering curriculum; it can satisfy a humanities elective for all other engingeering students taking ENGR490.

 This program is open to undergraduate and graduate UNL students in good academic standing.
-While applications from non-UNL students may be considered, preference will be given to UNL students.
+While applications from non-UNL or UNO students may be considered, preference will be given to UNL and UNO students.

 Dr. Ece Erdogmus received her Ph.D. in Architectural Engineering at the Pennsylvania State University.
 She received her M.S. degree from the same institution, and her bachelor's degree from the Department of Architecture at the Middle East Technical University in Turkey.
 Her main research interest is assessment and rehabilitation of historic masonry.
 She has several international collaborations and projects in the field, which also provides international internship opportunities to students (ex: Reconstruction of an Ancient Roman Temple in southern Turkey.
 Dr. Erdogmus received several teaching and mentoring awards including: 2006 and 2013 College of Engineering Distinguished Faculty Teaching Awards, 2007 Architectural Engineering Teaching Award, and 2010 Architectural Engineering Mentoring Award.”
 Dr. Erdogmus has offered this Italy program in 2008, 2010, 2011, and 2012.